ahmedsaheed/website/data/second-brain/log.md

 ---

 I've been working on `leaflet`, which i'm current using to document this log.
 This is the first tool i've created for the sole purpose of my need i.e documenting my feelings and jornaling.
 This project has brought some tranquil into my wandering mind.
-It's strongly inspired by 100r.co `Leaf`
+It's strongly inspired by (100r.co's `Leaf`)[https://100r.co/site/left.html]

 Today, 9/9/22 i got my final intern interview at microsoft scheduled.
 I have no idea how i feel.
 I'm very positive though.